How to Configure Unattended Upgrades on Debian 12/11/10

 DevRelease “auto”

-This option controls whether to upgrade to the development release automatically.
-By default, this option is turned off.
-To enable automatic upgrades to the development release, set the value to “auto,” as illustrated in the following example:
+Use this option to determine if the system should automatically upgrade to the development release.
+By default, the system doesn’t activate this option.
+To trigger automatic upgrades to the development release, change the value to “auto,” as shown in the example below:

 Unattended-Upgrade::DevRelease "auto";